AnaviTechnology/anavi-docs/anavi-play-phat/anavi-play-phat.md

 Python script has to be launched to ensure that ANAVI Play pHAT will work with the emulators provided in RetroPie.
 Follow the steps below to install and configure it:

 * Download [RetroPie](https://retropie.org.uk/) and flash it on microSD card
-* Boot RetroPie, login via SSH or open a terminal to execute the following commands:
+* Boot RetroPie, login as user **pi** via SSH or open a terminal to execute the following commands:
 ```
 sudo apt-get update
 sudo apt-get install -y python-pip